Pyrdacor/Ambermoon/FileSpecs/EventData.md

 Note: In conversations the global variable 0 is checked to be value 0 before executing a PrintText event that should be executed in any case.
 I guess PrintText events always need a preceding Condition event and the global variable 0 is always 0.
+So this is like a "always true condition".

 ## Action event (0x0E / 14)